lauralt/firecracker/docs/jailer.md

     Firecracker.
   - 2 (default): advanced filtering.
 This adds further checks on some of the parameters of the allowed syscalls.
+- `vmm_config` represents the json that can be used for configuring the microVM without using API requests.

 ## Jailer Operation